dcchambers/dcchambers.github.io/_pages/coffee.md

 #### Sip of Hope - Conversation Starter
 ![](/assets/images/coffee/sip_of_hope_conversation_starter.jpg)

 - Sip of Hope has started roasting their own coffee!
-It used to be made by Dark Matter Coffee.
+The previous iteration was an awesome blend roasted by Dark Matter Coffee but I was super excited to give this a try.
 Their debut coffee is a medium roast from Mexico.
 Very good!
-  Earthy and robust flavors, not much sweetness or fruit.
+  Earthy with robust and roasty flavors, not much sweetness or fruit.
 Great in a french press.
+No bitterness or acidity.
+Could drink this all day long.

 #### EVP Coffee - Tanzanian Peaberry
 ![](/assets/images/coffee/evp_tanzanian_peaberry.jpg)